section-engineering-education/engineering-education/articles/an-introduction-to-memoization-in-javascript/index.md

 This way, a program computation may depend on executing the results of another function.
 This means that every time the program is executed, it will run and call these functions repeatedly, return the results, and pass them to the respective computations.

-Executing such a function is inefficient, especially for an extensive system that needs to do long and heavy computations.
+Executing such functions is inefficient, especially for an extensive system that needs to do long and heavy computations.
 The concept of Memoization comes to rescue such expensive computations.

 ### What is Memoization?

 It is a concept of top-down, depth-first optimization technique of storing previously executed computations.
 Whenever the program needs the result of these computations, the program will not have to execute that computation again.
 Instead, it will reuse the result of the previously executed computation.
-The program will not have to repeat expensive computation.
-It will just return the results returned when the computation was first completed.
+This way the program will not have to repeat expensive computations.

 This concept is relative to the application of functional programming.
 In many instances, you will reuses functions within a program.
 With the concept of Memoization, when a function is called, its result will temporarily be stored.
 Any computation that needs the result of this function will not have to execute that function again.
 Instead, it will reuse results when the function was previously executed.